 Yi 360 VR is compatible with Google Street View Mobile.
 From the Street View app, you can connect to the Yi 360 VR and take either single photos, or interval photos.
 In the latter case, it will automatically take photos based on a distance interval (not time interval, so if you’re stationary it won’t take additional shots).
 In either case, the photos will be automatically stitched and sent to the Google Street View app, ready for upload.
 If you took interval photos, they will be automatically linked.

 In summary, the Yi 360 VR is the most affordable 360 camera for high resolution 5.7K 360 video.
 Despite its affordability, it offers amazing video quality with nearly flawless optics, excellent detail and dynamic range.
 If you are looking for an affordable 360 camera with high quality 360 video, this is it.
-You can preorder the Yi 360 VR camera here (due for release in October 2017).
+The Yi 360 VR is now in stock on Amazon and in Microsoft Stores.
+You can also try B&H Photo here (not yet in stock).
 Here is a new Facebook group for those interested in the Yi 360 VR — I’ll be posting info about the Yi360VR there.

 – 10/6/17: added more info about the function for removing yourself from the photo; and added info about Google Street View Mobile compatibility.